-A data warehouse is a central repository for all or significant parts of the data that an enterprise's various business systems collect.
-The term was coined by W. H. Inmon.
-IBM sometimes uses the term "information warehouse."
+A data warehouse is a federated repository for all the data that an enterprise's various business systems collect.
+The repository may be physical or logical.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Data warehousing emphasizes the capture of data from diverse sources for useful analysis and access, but does not generally start from the point-of-view of the end user who may need access to specialized, sometimes local databases.
 The latter idea is known as the data mart.